oliver-oloughlin/kvdex/README.md

 The "deleteMany" method is used for deleting multiple documents from the KV store.
-It takes an optional options argument that can be used for filtering of documents to be deleted.
+It takes an optional options argument that can be used for filtering of documents to be deleted, and pagination.
 If no options are given, "deleteMany" will delete all documents in the collection.

 ```ts
 // Deletes all user documents